1944 Idaho gubernatorial election

 The 1944 Idaho gubernatorial election was held on November 7.
 Democratic nominee Charles Gossett defeated Republican nominee W. H. Detweiler for the open seat with 52.64% of the vote.

 Incumbent governor C. A. Bottolfsen was the Republican nominee for the United States Senate, but was defeated by Democrat Glen Taylor in the general election.

+This was the last time a Democrat was elected Governor of Idaho until 1970, when Cecil Andrus defeated Republican incumbent Don Samuelson.

 Primary elections

 Primary elections were held on June 13, 1944.